Ontario Highway 127: Route description

 Highway 127 is a remote connector highway that lies east of Algonquin Park, the oldest provincial park in Ontario and one of the most frequented camping grounds in the world.
 It connects the northern end of Highway 62 in Maynooth with Highway 60 east of Whitney.
 The only community Highway 127 passes through is Lake St. Peter.
-It passes through large swaths of undeveloped forest on its 39 km journey, and is rather remote; aside from the towns at the northern and southern terminii, the only named community on Highway 127 is Lake St. Peter.
+It passes through large swaths of undeveloped forest on its 39 km journey, and is rather remote; aside from the towns at the northern and southern terminuses, the only named community on Highway 127 is Lake St. Peter.

 Like most routes which pass through the Canadian Shield, Highway 127 travels through rock cuts and muskeg-ridden terrain in the midst of dense coniferous forests.
 There is little agricultural activity along the route.
 Within Maynooth, Highway 127 serves nearly three times as many vehicles as the rest of the route; while a daily average of 1800 vehicles use Highway 127 in Maynooth, only 650 travel the length of the route.
 As with other provincial highways in Ontario, Highway 127 is patrolled by the OPP.